jahirsadik/jahirsadik.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage!
+*Welcome to my homepage!* 👋

 I have recently (January, 2024) graduated from [Department of Computer Science and Engineering](https://du.ac.bd/programDetails/CSE/396), [University of Dhaka](https://en.wikipedia.org/wiki/University_of_Dhaka), Bangladesh.
 Currently, I am working as a research assistant (RA), supervised by [Dr. Amin Ahsan Ali](http://www.cse.iub.edu.bd/faculties/53) and [Dr. AKM Mahbubur Rahman](http://www.cse.iub.edu.bd/faculties/56) at the Center for Computational & Data Sciences ([CCDS](https://ccds.ai/)), Independent University Bangladesh. *My goal for the near future is to pursue a graduate degree in a domain that aligns with my research interests*.

 # Research Interests
 My primary interest is in the field of **Reinforcement Learning**.
 I also have a keen interest in multi-agent systems, embodied AI agents, and robot learning. <br>
 My undergraduate research, supervised by [Dr. Md Mosaddek Khan](https://mmkhansajeeb.com/), was in the domain Reinforcement Learning, more specifically, Multi-agent Reinforcement Learning (MARL).
-I am currently working on three research projects with [Riashat Islam](https://riashat.github.io/) for Reinforcement Learning, and with [Md Mofijul Islam](https://mmiakashs.github.io/) and [Muntasir Wahed](https://mwahed.com/) for Multi-modal learning and Agent-based planning.
+I am currently working on three research projects with [Riashat Islam](https://riashat.github.io/) on Reinforcement Learning, and with [Md Mofijul Islam](https://mmiakashs.github.io/) and [Muntasir Wahed](https://mwahed.com/) on Multi-modal learning and Agent-based planning.

-## Current Research Projects
+## 📑 Current Research Projects

 ### Vision Language Models for Agent-Controller Representations in Reinforcement Learning
 Organization: [CCDS](https://ccds.ai/)